 Warm-professional site for Amanda's personal pet sitting business in Latrobe.
 Navy + sage + terracotta palette with Fraunces serif headlines, side-by-side kennel-vs-home comparison, real pricing breakdown, embedded reel from her Facebook page, and her real reviews from Joell and Jess.
 Built around her core differentiator: 15 years as a Vet Tech.

 I'm Grant.
-I live in Westmoreland County and I build custom websites for the small businesses around here — the kind of places that aren't on a national chain's email list, that don't have a marketing department, and that mostly run on word of mouth and a Facebook page.
+I'm from Scottdale — a small town in Western Pennsylvania — and I build custom websites for small businesses in small towns.
+Places — from my corner of Western PA to small towns just about anywhere — that aren't on a national chain's email list, that don't have a marketing department, and that mostly run on word of mouth and a Facebook page.

 Word of mouth still works.
 But when somebody Googles your shop and the first thing that pops up is an auto-generated placeholder page or a stale Yelp listing, you're losing customers before they ever walk in.
 That's the gap I close.